Silent Knight (band): History

 Silent Knight was formed by guitarists Stu McGill and Cameron Nicholas in late 2009.
 The band has strong power metal roots and is influenced heavily by melodic European bands such as Iron Maiden, Helloween and Gamma Ray, crossed with the aggressive speed of American bands like Iced Earth and Megadeth.
-Initially, McGill and Nicholas were joined by Zoran Cunjak (vocals), Cameron Daw (bass) and Paul Wrigley (drums).
+Initially, McGill and Nicholas were joined by Zoran C. (vocals), Cameron Daw (bass) and Paul Wrigley (drums).

 In February 2013, they released their debut album, Masterplan, to favorable reviews by the international metal press.
 An Australian tour followed, as well as shows supporting former Iron Maiden vocalists Paul Di'Anno and Blaze Bayley and Finnish folk metal act Korpiklaani.

-2014 saw the departure of Cunjak and Wrigley, who were replaced by Turkish born vocalist Jesse Onur Oz and drummer Dan Grainger, respectively.
+2014 saw the departure of Zoran C. and Wrigley, who were replaced by Turkish born vocalist Jesse Onur Oz and drummer Dan Grainger, respectively.
 Silent Knight released a new EP entitled Power Metal Supreme in October 2014.
 The EP featured one new original composition, "Prisoner of Your World," live versions of four tracks from the Masterplan album performed by the new lineup, and a cover of the Helloween song "Keeper of the Seven Keys," as selected by the fans in an online poll.

 In 2015, the band performed abroad for the first time in Jakarta, Indonesia at the Hammersonic Festival, which is the biggest metal and rock festival in Southeast Asia.
 Shortly thereafter, Silent Knight performed with Megadeth bassist David Ellefson.
 The band returned to the studio and, in October 2015, released their second full-length album, Conquer & Command.
 Once again, the album was well-received by the underground metal press.
 Original drummer Paul Wrigley returned to the band for the ensuing tour, which included dates throughout Australia; an appearance at the Daimonous Open Air Festival in Bali, Indonesia; and opening slots for Helloween and Zakk Wylde’s Black Label Society.